confluentinc/ksql/docs/reference/server-configuration.md

-Sets the total memory, in bytes, to use across all RocksDB instances for all queries on a ksqlDB server, if the `ksql.streams.rocksdb.config.setter` plugin is enabled.
-This property has no effect if the plugin isn't enabled.
+Sets the total memory, in bytes, to use across all RocksDB instances for all queries on a ksqlDB server, if the `ksql.streams.rocksdb.config.setter` plugin is set to `KsqlBoundedMemoryRocksDBConfigSetter`.
+This property has no effect if a different `RocksDBConfigSetter` is assigned or if no plugin is assigned.

 ## ksql.plugins.rocksdb.num.background.threads

-Sets the number of threads to use in the shared RocksDB thread pool, if the `ksql.streams.rocksdb.config.setter` plugin is enabled.
-This property has no effect if the plugin isn't enabled.
+Sets the number of threads to use in the shared RocksDB thread pool, if the `ksql.streams.rocksdb.config.setter` plugin is set to `KsqlBoundedMemoryRocksDBConfigSetter`.
+This property has no effect if a different `RocksDBConfigSetter` is assigned or if no plugin is assigned.

 ## `ksql.schema.registry.url`